trustar/public/pulsar.md

 **NOTE:** Aliases must be unique.

-If you're Alias is already taken we will let you know:
+If your Alias is already taken we will let you know:

 ![Alias taken](http://dropsinn.s3.amazonaws.com/TruStar_and_1__zsh.png)

 TODO: Image here

 If not then you should be good to go.
-After setup is complete you will be shown the log in window.
+After setup is complete you will be shown the log-in window.

 ## Step 2